Prestaul/fast-filter/README.md

 # fast-filter

-A replacement for the native `[].filter` method that performs [5-10 times faster](http://jsperf.com/fastfilter-vs-native-array-filter) in most environments.
+A replacement for the native `[].filter` method that performs ~5-10 times faster~ [about twice as fast](http://jsperf.com/fastfilter-vs-native-array-filter) in most environments.
+(Note: As JS engine performance keeps improving, this module becomes less relevant.
+YMMV.)

 ## Install